Carrier-Grade NAT Configuration

 ip-protocol ageing-timeout <ageing-timeout>

-Specify the aging time value for the protocol.
+Specify the ageing time value for the protocol.
+Default, 120 seconds.
+Allowed range: 60 - 86400 seconds.

 max-rules